 Monte Carlo experiments shows that our proposed inference procedure have good size and power properties in small sample.
-The method properly controls the probability of including wrong individuals to treatment and successfully selects a large portion of the true treatment beneficiaries.
-The step-down method in multiple testing is seen to improve the power of the inference procedure given sample size meaning that it helps to include more individuals into the treatment group while properly controlling the statistical precision of the treatment decision rule.
+The method properly controls the probability of including wrong individuals to the confidence region and successfully selects a large portion of the true treatment beneficiaries.
+The step-down method in multiple testing improves the power of the inference procedure given a sample size, meaning that it helps to include more individuals into the confidence region while properly controlling its statistical precision.
 The size and power properties of the proposed inference procedure is also compared with a "folk wisdom" method based on pointwise confidence bands of the conditional average treatment effect.
-We show that the latter method often fails to control the family-wise error rate and generates nonempty treatment sets with high probability in cases where no treatment effect actually presents.
+We show that the latter method often generates nonempty treatment sets in cases where no treatment effect is actually present.